 Even knowing the outcome ahead of time, it had Red on the edge of his seat.
 Leader Kiyo didn’t bother with any of the showmanship or lessons that Brock or Misty engaged in with Blue: he spoke nothing but commands, his pokemon attacking without restraint.
 But Sabrina and her pokemon were always one step ahead, driving Kiyo to greater and greater extremes.
-Great chunks of the arena began to crack and split as Kiyo’s final pokemon, a gargantuan machamp that was almost nine feet tall, struck the ground in what would likely be killing blows if any of them connected with Sabrina’s alakazam.
+Great chunks of the arena began to crack and split as Kiyo’s final pokemon, a gargantuan machamp that was almost three meters tall, struck the ground in what would likely be killing blows if any of them connected with Sabrina’s alakazam.

 She must be reading the Machamp’s intentions before it attacks, Red thought as Sabrina simply kept dodging until the machamp collapsed to its knees, unable to withstand the invisible psychic assault from her pokemon.
 But she can’t be joined fully with her pokemon at the same time, can she?
 It must be trained well enough to pick up what to do from what she senses… Unless of course she simply joined with her alakazam as it reads the Machamp’s thoughts while attacking, but to split her attention that many ways and still be able to think straight, let alone well enough to battle, is ridiculous.
 Red can still barely distinguish his abra’s physical sensations from his own.